izackp/zig_on_3ds/README.md

 * Look through zig git history and see how some platforms are added.
 * Don't provide a 'libc' to zig and manually link libraries in [steps.md](steps.md).
 * Investigate libc file for zig.. maybe there are settings that I'm missing.
+* Use devkitpro tools to link; example project: [zig-wii](https://github.com/fengb/zig-wii)

 Notes:
 - zig build-obj will build a mach-o binary instead of an elf32-littlearm
+- [steps.md](steps.md) contains verbose output of the makefile provided from devkitpro when compiling, linking, and building a 3ds binary